 Mischa Santora

-Conductor Mischa Santora combines old-world artistry with 21st-century innovation and creativity.
-He regularly leads performances with the world's finest symphony, ballet, and opera orchestras.
-As music director of Boston Ballet, appointed in 2018, Mr. Santora leads the Boston Ballet Orchestra in over 90 performances annually, with repertoire ranging from 19th-century story ballets to contemporary productions.
-As a composer, he has recently created compositions and soundscapes for renowned choreographers and visual artists like William Forsythe, Nanine Linning, Ken Ossola, and Shantell Martin, in addition to scores for theater productions and film projects.
+Conductor Mischa Santora combines 21st-century innovation with old-world artistry.
+He leads performances with the world's finest symphony, ballet, and opera orchestras.
+As music director of Boston Ballet since 2018, Mr. Santora conducts the Boston Ballet Orchestra in over 90 performances annually, with repertoire ranging from 19th-century story ballets to contemporary productions.
+As a composer, he premiered his work TOCCATA for Orchestra and Live Electronics with Boston Ballet in May 2024 in collaboration with choreographer Ken Ossola and electronic music artist Michael Cain.
+In addition, he has created compositions and soundscapes for renowned choreographers and visual artists including William Forsythe, Nanine Linning, and Shantell Martin.
+He also writes scores for theater productions and film projects.

 In North America Mr. Santora has appeared with the Philadelphia, Minnesota, and Louisville Orchestras; the Los Angeles Philharmonic, Houston, National, New Jersey, Kansas City, Phoenix, Indianapolis, Richmond, North Carolina, Des Moines, Hartford, and Princeton Symphonies; as well as the Chamber Orchestra of Philadelphia.